Close-up of a wooden door handle and latch plate, fixing a door that won't close

 How to Fix a Door That Won't Close Properly

 A door that drags, sticks, or refuses to latch has 5 common causes.
-Diagnose yours and fix it in 15–30 minutes without removing the door.
+Most fix in 15-30 minutes without removing the door, often by replacing one screw.

-A door that won’t close properly is a daily annoyance — it bangs, it doesn’t latch, it leaves a gap that lets in cold air.
+A door that won’t close properly is a daily annoyance, it bangs, it doesn’t latch, it leaves a gap that lets in cold air.
 The cause is almost always one of five things, and all of them are fixable in under 30 minutes without removing the door.
-This guide walks through how to fix a door that won’t close properly, starting with the easiest causes and ending with the trickier ones.

 What You’ll Need

-- Optional: longer 3-inch screws if the door has sagged
+• Optional: 3-inch construction screws if the door has sagged

 Step 1: Diagnose the Problem